 Lalitha Mahal Palace Hotel, Mysore

-Lalit Mahal - Excellent location with a beautiful backdrop, luxurious accommodation with decent and courteous service support with a timely attending requests.
+Lalit quarter - Excellent location with a beautiful backdrop, luxurious accommodation with decent and courteous service support with a timely attending requests.
 We drove from Bangalore to this place in Mysore by our little Nano car.
 Location wise it's near the foothills of Sri Chamundi hills and less than 6 kms from City railway station and bus stand, with nice approach roads leading to the hotel.
-Housekeeping was reasonably good where-in one has to get the things done as per your likes-and-needs.
-Room where we stayed was a deluxe suite with full comfort with king size bed, decent AC, cable TV connectivity, attached bathroom with bath-tub, shower(over-head and hand-held), balcony with swimming pool view.
+Housekeeping was reasonably good where-in one has to get the things done as per your likes-and-needs Room where we stayed was a deluxe suite with full comfort with king size bed, decent AC, cable TV connectivity, attached bathroom with bath-tub, shower(over-head and hand-held), balcony with swimming pool view.
 Also, had small fridge for keeping cool stuff, decent wardrobe for upkeep of belongings.
 Great swimming pool to beat the heat and cool the heals.
 A tennis court and billiards board with a party hall for enjoyment.
 Decent food with great dining hall for more comfort.
-It has beautiful banquet hall, decent and spacious reception area with smiling reception staff.
-A decent vehicle parking space.
+It has beautiful banquet hall, decent and spacious reception area with smiling reception staff A decent vehicle parking space.
 On request, get special local sightseeing arrangements for self.
 Nice Maharaja chariot for a ride of 2-3 rounds of the hotel with a decent mannered Horse keeper.
 We thoroughly enjoyed our stay with nice hospitality received from the hotel staff, came back with very well content.

 Silu Annamma Roland